angelawyman/javascript-review/2-loops-and-conditionals.md

 When JavaScript code reaches a break keyword, it breaks out of the switch block.
 This will stop the execution of more code and case testing inside the block.
 Usually, a break should be put in each case statement.

-*example*

-What is the output of this code?
+*What is the output of this code?*

 ```bash
 var x = 3;